juliendoutre/beagle/doc/report.md

 - save it as a JSON file so it can be imported when running the `search` command

 Once again we first create an inverted index for each `Shard` that we merge in one final index.
-Here are the results for our different index types:
+Here are the step's performances for our different index types on our machines:
 - documents
   - indexing time: 20s
   - saving time: 5s